 Amanda Simpson, Associate Director, joined the advising team in spring 2023.
 She holds an M.A. in Higher Education and Student Affairs from New York University and a B.A. in Spanish from Mercer University.
 She has a diverse set of experiences including advising transfer and international students and student organizations, developing student life programs, facilitating orientation programs, teaching and admissions and recruiting.
 Amanda is passionate about cross-cultural exchange and enjoys supporting students throughout their academic careers.
 Outside of work, Amanda enjoys spending time with her family and friends, watching good movies and TV shows, and attending fun events like music festivals and concerts.
 Amanda can be reached at email@example.com.

-Teran Tadal, Associate Director, is a contact for students who are interested in internal transfer to or dual degree.
-She manages the Wharton Senior Capstone, equity and access programming for Wharton undergraduates, and the Division’s pre-college summer programs.
-Teran also works closely with the Office of Undergraduate Admissions and is a point of contact for LEAD and LBW alumni.
-She earned her B.A. in Environmental Studies from Union College (NY) and her M.S.Ed. in Higher Education from the University of Pennsylvania.
+Teran Tadal, Director, Equity and Inclusion, is excited about helping students with their academic journey at Wharton.
+She manages equity and access programming for Wharton undergraduates including the Wharton Successful Transition & Empowerment Program (STEP).
+Teran also works closely with the Office of Undergraduate Admissions and is a point of contact for LEAD and LBW alumni at the University.
+She earned her B.A. in environmental studies from Union College (NY) and her M.S.Ed. in higher education from the University of Pennsylvania.
 In her spare time, she loves to travel, to explore Philadelphia, try new foods, play soccer, and write about herself in the third person.
 Teran can be reached at firstname.lastname@example.org.